Square-Lainbow-HW/Addon-list-changer/README.md

 Type 2: stop addon getting removed from hammer map testing Type 3: Back to Normal

+If you want to download it.
+Click Code and Download as ZIP

 After that.
 Have fun editing yo map!

 ![khaby](https://github.com/user-attachments/assets/00970cc2-7996-4779-a24e-585e3709a958)